Phlebotomy Requirements by State

 Do I need to get certified to be a phlebotomist?

 It depends on your state.
 In California, Louisiana, Nevada, and Washington, YES, you legally must be licensed.
-In all other states, certification is not legally required, but 93% of healthcare employers require it for hiring.
-Without certification, your job options are severely limited.
+In all other states, certification is not legally required, but most hospitals and reference labs require it as a hiring standard.
+Without certification, your clinical job options are severely limited.

 What's the difference between ASCP PBT and NHA CPT?